OpenStudioCorp/CubeScript/src/pages/patchnotes/CubeScriptv1.2.1.md

 ## Installation

-### Windows
+### Windows and linux

 1. Download the latest version of CubeScript from the [Download](https://CubeScript.vercel.app/Download) page.

 2. Extract the zip file to a folder.

-3. Within the folder should be a libs folder, a CSVM.exe file, and a CSVMUpdater.exe file.
+3. Within the folder should be a libs folder, a CSVM.exe file, a CSVM.bin and a CSVMUpdater.exe file.

+4. place the windows exe or linux bin file in your folder that you want to work in and run the exe or bin file by typing ./CSVM.exe or ./CSVM.bin

+5. if you want to update the compiler, run the CSVMUpdater.exe file and it will update the compiler to the latest version.

+the CSVMUpdater is taking up most of the time required to finish this version of CubeScript, so please be patient while we finish the updater.